tadatomix/thebet/map feedback.md

 5. bipp
 	1. broke axis at 10th object in the intro. very noticeable
 	2. also broke the blanket for the same object
-	3. transition to verse feels very random
+	3. transition to verse feels very random (18th seconds)